CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

 Scaling policies:

-- Cooldown: During the cooldown period, the ASG will not scale out nor in, to allow metrics to stabalize
+- `Dynamic scaling`: tracking them based on target or multiple steps
+- `Predictive scaling:` forecast load based on Machine Learning rules
+- `Scheduled scaling:` based on the time

+Scaling metrics:

 - CPU usage: Average CPU utilization
 - Request count per target: number of requests
-- Scheduled scaling: based on the time
-- Predictive scaling: forecast load based on Machine Learning rules
 - Custom metrics pushed using `CloudWatch`

+**Cooldown:** During the cooldown period, the ASG will not scale out nor in, to allow metrics to stabalize

 ### 2. (optional) Create Spot Fleet